Missouri QSO Party Log Submission

 - There is a 100 point bonus this year for submitting a valid Cabrillo format file, it's worth the extra time to convert it!.

-- The CABRILLO log file should have as many of the Cabrillo HEADER tags filled in as possible, but most importantly the CALLSIGN: and EMAIL: fields must be filled in, or it will not be accepted as a CABRILLO file.
+- The CABRILLO log file should have as many of the Cabrillo HEADER tags filled in as possible, but most importantly the CALLSIGN:, LOCATION: and EMAIL: fields must be filled in, or it will not be accepted as a CABRILLO file.
 Most logging programs do this automatically or you can fill in the missing data using a text editor.

 - Name your logfile with your callsign in all caps, no spaces or special characters.
 Example: W0MA.LOG or W0MA.TXT or W0MA.XLS or W0MA.CSV.